shankarprashadji/Library/README.md

 - `sort(headName)`: This method use for sort books by `title`, `author` and `book id`

-This class-based structure not only provides a neat and organized way to manage account-related data but also promotes code reusability and maintainability.

 **Switch Statements for User Actions:**

 The JavaScript file effectively uses a `switch` statement to handle different user actions: